 Do architects really still draw by hand?

-Do architects need to be good at drawing?
+Do architects actually need to be good at it?

 Learning and developing key techniques for architectural sketching